OZTaekOppa/FastaHandler/README.md

 - To rename prefix IDs and headers from a single-line fasta with a user's input text file.
 	+ Requirement: The Python/bash script requires a Python library.
 	+ Input: A fasta file and a find and replace pattern (e.g. old_IDs	new_IDs)
 	+ Output: A single-line fasta with a new prefix ID name based on the user's input text file.
-Worked as "sed" command.
+Worked as the "sed" command.
  	+ Example file: [header_id_only.txt](https://github.com/OZTaekOppa/FastaHandler/blob/main/example_data/header_id_only.txt) in the "example_data" folder.

 Example usage